railsuser2014/openobject-doc-book-en/3/3_7/index.rst

  the treatment of the reconciliation process, including payment orders.*

 Accounting is at the heart of managing a company: all the company's operations have an impact here.
-It has an informational role (how much cash is there? what debts need to be repaid? what's the stock valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.
+It has an informational role (how much cash is there? what debts need to be repaid? what is the stock valuation?) and, because of the information it provides, a reliable and detailed accounting system can and should have a major decision-making role.

 In most real companies, accounting is limited to producing statutory reports and satisfying the directors' curiosity about certain strategic decisions, and to printing the balance sheet and the income statement several times a year.
-Even then there's often several weeks of delay between reality and the report.
+Even then there is often several weeks of delay between reality and the report.

 .. note:: Valuing your accounting function